metarhia/jstp-java/README.md

 It is a sort of combination of `Named` and `Indexed` annotations.
 You can get needed value by index or by key.
-It also allows getting elements from nested objects and arrays, the value will be retrieved in the order the keys and indexes specified.
+It also allows getting elements from nested objects and arrays, the value will be retrieved in the order of keys and indexes specified.
 To get a value by key, you should just declare the required key like in `@Named` annotation, for example `"some key"`.
 To get value from array by index, you can declare it as `"[index]"`.
 To get an object value by